stockhuman/Sonoff-Homekit/README.md

 ## New Functionalities

 ### Web Page Controller
-For control your Sonoff from a non Apple device just navigate to the Sonoff IP address and a web page will allow you to turn it on or off
+To control your Sonoff from a non-Apple device just navigate to the Sonoff IP address and a web page will allow you to turn it on or off

 ### Rest APIs
 A full set of Rest APIs are available: